Saksham-Geek/react-procodrr/13_REACT-FRAGMENTS/README.md

 # React Fragments: Concept and Purpose

 - **React Fragments are used in React.**
-- They were briefly discussed before, but this video goes into them in more detail.
 - Fragments are used within your program or component.
 - Basically, a React Fragment is a wrapper.
 - It is used to wrap content.